pierrejdlf/parismap/README.md

 # Parismap client
 ## Todo

-* keep all config options out of plouf.js
 * fix bug swipe navigation order from one to one
-* POST query /p/get with list of ids we already have, to avoid repetitions !

 * css: make a good-looking swiper display (msg & evt) !
-* css: unify metas (cdlm/twitter/events) ?
-* marker: bug active event marker red when swiping (reset whan map panned)

 * marker «vous-etes-ici» (add on click)
-* marker greater z-index > for events
+* marker greater z-index > for events based on date
-* marker set icon/color based on last refresh (new messages are all red, even if map panned)

 * vote on key press during navigation
-* over div blocking everything on mobile

 * try passport.js to login as a @twitter user
 * html meta

 ## Install